moble/scri/docs/tutorial_extrapolation.rst

 is quite wasteful, it's better to output the extrapolated files in this format for two reasons.
 First, the NRAR format extrapolated files interface more widely with functions in ``scri``.
-Second, these files can be highly compressed with the RPXM scheme described in the next section below.
-The RPXM-compressed files are far smaller than the default scri-format extrapolated files.
+Second, these files can be highly compressed with the RPXMB scheme described in the next section below.
+The RPXMB-compressed files are far smaller than the default scri-format extrapolated files.

 The last two options, ``DifferenceFiles=''`` and ``PlotFormat=''``, are set to